w4bo/AA2425-unibo-mldm/slides/03-dataunderstanding.md

 # Open and Closed Sets

-Last aspect to be defined relating to data annotation: **do we know all annotations**?
+The last aspect to be defined relating to data annotation: **do we know all annotations**?

 *Closed Set*: it is assumed that the pattern to be classified belongs to one of the known classes.